difio/difio-dotcloud-nodejs/README.md

         },
         ...

 - Enable the registration script in your app postinstall hook.
-From the approot directory:
+From the application root directory:

         [ ! -f postinstall ] && echo '#!/bin/sh' > postinstall && chmod +x postinstall